If your iPhone is more than two years old, chances are it is getting slower. But don’t worry. You don’t have to buy a new phone yet.

-Go ahead and reduce those transparency effects, by going to Settings > General > Accessibility > and toggling on Reduce Transparency.
+Go ahead and reduce those transparency effects by going to Settings > General > Accessibility > and toggling on Reduce Transparency.

 You should see improvements in your iPhone speed after performing these two actions.

-4. Automatic Updates
+5. Automatic Updates

-5. Clear Your Browsing History
+6. Clear Your Browsing History

 Unlike Android phones, you cannot clear the apps’ cache.
 You’ll have to completely delete the app and re-install it.

 7. Update Apps

 Your iPhone may run slower if your apps are not updated.
 Do your poor slow iPhone a favor and update all its apps.

-7. Turn off Background App Refresh
+8. Disable Background App Refresh

 Background App Refresh could seriously slow down your iPhone.
-Disable it could improve significantly your iPhone speed.
+Disable it could significantly improve your iPhone speed.

 To turn off Background App Refresh, go to Settings > General > Background App Refresh.
 You can either turn it off completely or leave it on and turn it off for specific apps.

-Make sure to restore your iPhone as new, by doing so you’d remove any unwanted data, junk files, and caches that may have slowed down its speed.
+Make sure to restore your iPhone as new.
+By doing so, you’d remove any unwanted data, junk files, and caches that may have slowed down its speed.

-Final Thoughts on Speed Up iPhone
+Wrap-Up: Speed Up iPhone

 So, there you have it, some basic but effective tips and tricks that will help you make your iPhone run faster.